vliviu/GeneralizedRBF_miningSymbolicData/README.md

 The experiments demonstrate that **RBFs achieve low error rates in function approximation**, reinforcing their theoretical **universal approximation property**.
 A comparison with Gaussian Process Regression (GPR) reveals that RBFs provide competitive performance while being more scalable in certain cases.

 ## Future Work
-- **GPU-accelerated RBF implementation** for faster training using PyTorch.

 - **Hybrid approaches** combining RBFs with deep learning for enhanced performance.
 - **Real-world applications** on symbolic and structured data.